cisagov/LME/docs/markdown/chapter4.md

 ## 4.3 Learning how to use Kibana

-If you have never used Kibana before, Elasticsearch has provided a number of videos exploring the features of Kibana and how to create new dashboards and analytics. https://www.youtube.com/playlist?list=PLhLSfisesZIvA8ad1J2DSdLWnTPtzWSfI
+Elasticsearch has provided a number of videos exploring the features of Kibana and how to create new dashboards and analytics. https://www.youtube.com/playlist?list=PLhLSfisesZIvA8ad1J2DSdLWnTPtzWSfI

-Kibana comes with many useful features.
-In particular, make note of the following:
+Kibana's usefull features are as following:

 ### 4.3.1 Dashboards
 Found under "Analytics" -> "Dashboard," dashboards are a great way to visualize LME data.
 LME comes with several dashboards.
 Take some time to get familiar with the different dashboards already available.
-If interested in creating custom dashboards, see the link above for some starting points offered by Elasticsearch.
+If interested in creating custom dashboards, see the link above for starting points offered by Elasticsearch.

 Note:  If you make changes to the dashboards that LME provides, be sure to save your changes to a dashboard with a different name.
 Otherwise, your changes will be overwritten when you upgrade LME.

 ### 4.3.2 Discover
-Found under "Analytics" -> "Discover," Discover allows you view raw events and craft custom filters to find events of interest.
+Found under "Analytics" -> "Discover," Discover allows the view raw events and craft custom filters to find events of interest.
 For example, to inspect all DNS queries made on a computer named "Example-1," you could insert the following query where it says "Filter your data using KQL syntax":
 ```
 event.code: 22 and host.name: Example-1
 ```